MultiQC/MultiQC/docs/config.md

 ```

 Or pass `--custom-css-files` (can be specified multiple times) and MultiQC will include
-them in the final report html.
+them in the final report HTML.